 Paul Butler and Tongesayi Gumbo – RAD’s drumming teachers

 RAD’s drumming teachers are Paul Butler and Tongesayi Gumbo.

 Paul’s career in drum facilitation started in 1999 with an organisation called ‘Yorkshire Youth and Music/Sounding Out’ whose main aims were to bring disaffected children back into mainstream education through different forms of music.
 From the success of this Paul went on to found Drummers United.

 Tongesayi Gumbo comes from Zimbabwe.
 He is the African Dance Workshop Leader at adad, Choreographer/DanceTeacher at Drummers United and Artistic Director at Khula African Arts.

-Paul and Tongesayi have been working with RAD, teaching both the LDD group as well as the other groups helping them progress and introducing new techniques.
+Paul and Tongesayi have been working with RAD for three years, teaching both the LDD group as well as the other groups helping them progress and introducing new techniques.